shawnhcorey/Field-Sort/README.md

 *   python3 -- version 3.8 or later. <https://www.python.org/>
 *   GTK3    -- version 3 or later. <https://www.gtk.org/>

+    Zim uses Python3 and GTK3.
+    If you have installed Zim, you already have Python3 and GTK3 installed.

+*   PyICU   -- version 2.8.1 or later <https://pypi.org/project/PyICU/>

+    To install PyICU, open a terminal and type the following command.

+        pip install PyICU

 ## Installation

 Download `field-sort.py`.
+You only need this file.

 Open Zim and from the menu, select `Tools -> Custom Tools`.
 Press the `+` button at the top of the right column to add a new tool.